k2view-academy/K2View-Academy/articles/38_reports/02_create_new_report.md

 To initiate a new report creation, go to the Logical Unit in the project tree, right-click on **Reports > New Report** and populate the report name.
 Click **Enter** to create and open an empty report canvas.
 The report is created with a continuous page layout, which means that a data region (such as a table) would grow until there is no more space on the current page and then another page would be produced.

-Now, click anywhere on the gray area surrounding the report in order to load the report properties in the **Properties Panel**.
-Here you can set various report level properties.
-For example, margins style and size.
+Now, click anywhere on the gray area surrounding the report in order to load the report's properties in the **Properties Panel**.
+Here you can set various report level properties, such as margins style and size.

 ![](images/02_create_new_rep_01.png)